rs/golp/README.md

 Go programs sometime generate output you can't easily control like panics and `net/http` recovered panics.
 By default, those output contains multiple lines with stack traces.
 This does not play well with most logging systems that will generate one log event per outputed line.

-The `golp` is a simple program that reads those kinds of log on its standard input, and merge all lines of a given panic or standard multi-lines Go log message into a single quotted line.
+The `golp` is a simple program that reads those kinds of log on its standard input, and merge all lines of a given panic or standard multi-lines Go log message into a single quoted line.

 ## Usage